Slawomir Gromadzki

 “The Lord of Glory was seven times arraigned before His creatures.
 By Annas, by Caiaphas, by the Sanhedrin at night, by the Sanhedrin in the morning, by Pilate, by Herod, and again by Pilate.
 This sevenfold trial shows the perfect patience of the Son of Man.”
 Arthur T. Pierson, The Gospel of the Kingdom, 1892

-Ellen White Quote: “Pilate was filled with amazement at the uncomplaining patience of the Saviour.
+“Pilate was filled with amazement at the uncomplaining patience of the Saviour.
 He did not doubt that the sight of this Man, in contrast with Barabbas, would move the Jews to sympathy.
-But he did not understand the fanatical hatred of the priests… Pilate then sent for a scourge, and in the presence of the multitude he scourged Jesus. … This was a most cruel and shameful punishment, but Pilate hoped by this means to save the life of the Prisoner.”
+But he did not understand the fanatical hatred of the priests… Pilate then in the presence of the multitude he scourged Jesus. … This was a most cruel and shameful punishment, but Pilate hoped by this means to save the life of the Prisoner.”
 (The Desire of Ages, p.
 733)

 Does the Bible Support Two Scourgings?